drart/gridquencer4Live/README.md

   - colours: active beat, inactive beat
   - move regions?
   - adjust a note
-  - create a heuristics to apply to note generation

 BUGS
   - modifying a clip should check for overlap